paul-ollis/vim-vpe/docs/guide/windows.rst

 Vim provides the functions :vim:`winsaveview()` and :vim:`winrestview()` as a mechanism to 'protect' the user from operations that jump around a buffer.
-The `saved_winview` context manager wraps these up more conventiently.
+The `saved_winview` context manager wraps these up more conveniently.

 .. code-block:: py